Understanding Bell locality tests at colliders: Determination of

 \section{Determination of $\alpha$}

-As mentioned above, the relation (\ref{PC}) by itself is not enough to establish Bell violation in a collider experiment, since the positivity constraint in the expansion (\ref{ec:legexp}) only sets a bound $|\alpha| =|b_1|\leq 3$.
+As mentioned above, the relation (\ref{PC}) by itself is not enough to establish Bell violation in a collider experiment.
+Namely, the positivity constraint in the expansion (\ref{ec:legexp}) only sets a bound $|\alpha| =|b_1|\leq 3$.
 Hence, since $P_{ij}$ respects any Bell inequality, one cannot derive a violation in $C_{ij}$.
 This introduces the question of how to obtain experimental information about the $\alpha$'s.

-Let us consider the decay of either particle, dropping particle subindices.
-In the context of a LHVT satisifying assumptions (1)--(4) of section \ref{sec: assumptions}, the momentum p.d.f. (i.e. the normalised differential cross section) is
+Let us consider the decay of any particle.
+In the context of a LHVT satisifying assumptions (i)--(iv) of section \ref{sec: assumptions}, the momentum p.d.f. (i.e. the normalised differential cross section) is